Leah Bodine Drake

-Leah Bodine Drake (December 22, 1904 – November 21, 1964) was an American poet, editor and critic.
+Leah Bodine Drake (December 22, 1904 – November 21, 1964) was an American poet, editor, and critic.

-Biography
+Early life and education

 Leah Bodine Drake was born in Chanute, Kansas, in 1904.
 Her father was the oilman Thomas Hulbert Drake.
 According to the jacket material of her A Hornbook for Witches, "her choice of the macabre in poetry comes naturally, for her earliest memories include the tremendous silences of the Navajo country, the woods and swamps of the deep South, and tales of 'ha'nts' told by Aunt Coopie, a negro member of the household".
-Also, according to this jacket material, her "ancestral background is English, Irish, Welsh, and French, and the family-tree includes Sir Francis Drake, Davy Crockett, and Jean Bodin, to whom she dedicated A Hornbook for Witches.
+Also, according to this jacket material, her "ancestral background is English, Irish, Welsh, and French, and the family tree includes Sir Francis Drake, Davy Crockett, and Jean Bodin, to whom she dedicated A Hornbook for Witches.

 She attended Oakhurst School for Girls Cincinnati, Hamilton College for Women and Sayre College in Lexington, Kentucky.
 She briefly worked as a Billy Rose dancer in a revue at the Fort Worth, Texas Centennial Exposition in 1936-37.
 By then she was a published poet; her first poem for Weird Tales, "In the Shadows", appeared in the October 1935 issue.
-She was second only to Dorothy Quick in the number of poems she published with that magazine - nearly two dozen.
+She was second only to Dorothy Quick in the number of poems she published with that magazine – nearly two dozen.